Filet Crochet. Tips on How to Keep it Neat!

 Keep your stitch height the same throughout.
 Tension and stitch height are not the same thing.
 If you have issues with stitch height, there are many helpful tutorials online.

 It is very tempting to use that chain loop to crochet around instead of into.
-If you want your Filet to really pop, take the time to work any stitches that are placed as solid blocks into the chain (not around).
+If you want your filet to really pop, take the time to work any stitches that are placed as solid blocks into the chain (not around it).

 Ensure each Double Crochet sits squarely on top of the Double Crochet of the row below.

-Chaining 3 at the begining of a row for that first stitch can look messy.
-A Standing Double Crochet (USA terms), Treble Crochet (UK terms) can add neatness to your edges.
+Chaining 3 at the beginning of a row for that first stitch can look messy.
+A Standing Double Crochet (US terminology), Treble Crochet (UK terminology) can add neatness to your edges.

 Count your stitches each row and section.
 Finding out you have missed a stitch 10 rows back is no fun at all.